Menu

 The Great Central Railway features a range of vintage steam locomotives and carriages, many of which have been lovingly restored and maintained to their original condition.
 Visitors can take a ride on one of these historic trains and experience the thrill of steam travel, as well as the stunning views of the surrounding countryside.

-In addition to the train rides, the Great Central Railway offers a range of other attractions and activities for visitors, including guided tours of the locomotive sheds and workshops, museum exhibits, and special events such as steam gala weekends and Santa Specials during the Christmas season.
+In addition to the train rides, the Great Central Railway offers a range of other attractions and activities for visitors, including guided tours of the locomotive sheds and workshops, museum exhibits, and special events such as steam gala weekends and Santa Specials during the Christmas season in England.

 One of the highlights of a visit to the Great Central Railway is the chance to dine on board one of the vintage dining cars, which offer a unique and memorable dining experience.
 Visitors can enjoy a traditional afternoon tea, a three-course meal, or a themed dining experience, all while enjoying the scenic views of the countryside passing by.